Welcome aboard, cheap flight enthusiast!

 This idea is simple, but often overlooked.

-If you want to leave no stone unturned, you should compare prices for your trip on multiple flight booking engines and online travel agencies.
+If you want to leave no stone unturned when searching for cheap flights, you should compare prices for your trip on multiple flight booking engines and OTAs.

 While Google Flights is great, some regional carriers aren't included in results, and sometimes online travel agencies will sell you a ticket for cheaper than it costs in order to win you as a longer term customer.